medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 #### Set Alacritty font size on multiple monitors

 This is an additional item.
-I realized that, when using an external monitor, Alacritty font size is really small in this monitor, and it requires me to always adjust manually (which is annoying).
+I realized that, when using an external monitor, Alacritty font size renders really small in that monitor, and it requires me to always adjust manually (which is annoying).

 [According to this page](https://wiki.archlinux.org/title/Alacritty#Different_font_size_on_multiple_monitors),